OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control: Abstract

 \section{Abstract}

-Efficient traffic signal control (TSC) is essential for urban mobility, but traditional systems struggle to handle the complexity of real-world traffic.
-Multi-Agent Reinforcement Learning (MARL) offers adaptive solutions, but online MARL requires extensive interactions with the environment, making it costly and impractical.
-Offline MARL mitigates these challenges by using historical traffic data for training but faces significant difficulties with heterogeneous behavior policies in real-world datasets, where mixed-quality data complicates learning.
-We introduce OffLight, a novel offline MARL framework designed to handle heterogeneous behavior policies in TSC datasets.
-To improve learning efficiency, OffLight incorporates Importance Sampling (IS) to correct for distributional shifts and Return-Based Prioritized Sampling (RBPS) to focus on high-quality experiences.
-OffLight utilizes a Gaussian Mixture Model Variational Graph Autoencoder (GMM-VGAE) to capture the diverse distribution of behavior policies from local observations.
-Extensive experiments across real-world urban traffic scenarios—Jinan (12 intersections), Hangzhou (16 intersections), and Manhattan (196 intersections)—show that OffLight outperforms existing offline RL methods, achieving up to a 7.8\% reduction in average travel time and an 11.2\% decrease in queue length.
-Ablation studies confirm the effectiveness of OffLight’s components in handling heterogeneous data and improving policy performance.
-These results highlight OffLight’s scalability and potential to improve urban traffic management without the risks of online learning.
+Efficient traffic signal control (TSC) is crucial for reducing congestion and improving urban mobility.
+While multi-agent reinforcement learning (MARL) has shown promise in adaptive traffic management, its reliance on real-time interactions makes online training costly and impractical.
+Offline MARL, which learns from historical data, offers a safer and more scalable alternative but struggles with heterogeneous behavior policies in real-world datasets.
+We introduce OffLight, a novel offline MARL framework designed to handle policy heterogeneity in traffic signal control datasets.
+OffLight integrates importance sampling (IS) to correct for distributional shifts and return-based prioritized sampling (RBPS) to emphasize high-quality experiences.
+To model diverse behavior policies, it leverages a Gaussian mixture model variational graph autoencoder (GMM-VGAE), capturing spatial and temporal traffic dynamics while improving policy estimation.
+We evaluate OffLight across real-world urban traffic scenarios varying from small to large traffic signal networks.
+Results show that OffLight outperforms existing offline RL methods, reducing average travel time by up to 7.8\% and queue length by 11.2\% compared to state-of-the-art approaches.
+Unlike prior offline RL methods, OffLight effectively adapts to complex and mixed-policy datasets, making it more reliable for real-world deployment without risky online training.
+These results highlight OffLight’s potential to improve urban traffic management at scale.
+Our implementation is available at \url{https://github.com/rbokade/offlight}.